Here’s a quick rundown of the hardware and software our systems run on, the applications we make and how they work together.

-I wrote about our system architecture some months ago; have a quick read of that to get up to speed.
+I wrote about our /architecture-overview/ some months ago; have a quick read of that to get up to speed.

 Four applications make up the Simply Testable system.
 They’re all PHP-based using the Symfony2 framework and all code is held in git repositories available on GitHub.

 Carrying out actual tests

 The W3C HTML validator is basically one epic Perl script.
 The validator.nu HTML validator is a Java application.